 Rococo Beauty Guide: Madonna

 We know Marie Antoinette as a fashion icon of the 18th century but there are a number of paintings in which she is depicted as a mother.
-The role of the mother was sacred in society of that time, and for royals in particular.
-A queen had to give an heir to the kingdom and for Marie Antoinette this mission wasn’t completed for a long time.
-She gave a birth to her first child, Marie Therese (“Madame Royale”), seven years after her wedding.
+The role of the mother was sacred in the society of that time and for royals in particular.
+A queen had to give an heir to the kingdom and for Marie Antoinette, this mission wasn’t completed for a long time.
+She gave birth to her first child, Marie Therese (“Madame Royale”), seven years after her wedding.
 Revolution took away the Bourbon family except for “Madame Royale”.

 Rococo Beauty Guide: Amazon

 Maria Theresa of Austria learned of her unique destiny from the very beginning of her life.
 The only successor to the Austrian throne, she turned the prejudices about women in politics upside down.
 Even her greatest rival, German King Frederick the Great, said after her death:

 The death of Queen-Empress is regrettable for me.
 She honored the throne and her gender.
 I never was her enemy.

 King Frederick the Great, from the letter to D’Alembert, 1780.
 JStor.

 In the Nattier painting (above), Madame de Pompadour (Diana) wears a simple white dress.
 Her fair, white skin is luminous, and most of her body is visible to spectators.
 It is unclear why, but her ordinary appearance charms us at first sight.
 So simple and so magnetic!
 Diane is belted with cheetah fur.